marvin-neumann/ansible-chrome-headless/README.md

-# Ansible playbook for ChromeDriver and Chrome
+# Ansible playbook for ChromeDriver and Chrome in Ubuntu 16.04 LTS

-This playbook will download and install the latest versions of ChromeDriver and Google Chrome browser.
+This playbook will download and install the latest versions of ChromeDriver and Google Chrome browser used for headless acceptance testing in Ubuntu 16.04 LTS.

-This is all you need to run Chrome in headless mode for acceptance testing.

 ## Codeception Acceptance testing with Chrome headless
 1. Configure `acceptance.suite.yml`